 You should also consider Medicaid’s Home and Community-Based Services (HCBS) Waiver program.
 This program enables those with significant physical and cognitive limitations to receive services in their own home or community.
 Depending on which state you live, an HCBS waiver may pay for specialized medical equipment and environmental accessibility modifications, which can include the purchase and installation of a walk in tub.

-To determine if your state’s Medicaid waivers will pay for a walk in tub, call Medicaid toll-free at 877-267-2323.
+To determine if your state’s Medicaid waivers will pay for a walk in tub, contact the Center for Medicaid and CHIP Services (CMCS).